jacklul/asuswrt-scripts/README.md

 ## [`led-control.sh`](/scripts/led-control.sh)

+> [!CAUTION]
-**Warning: this script is not complete and will probably not work on the official firmware (should work on Merlin), see note in the script.**
+> This script is not complete and will probably not work on the official firmware (should work on Merlin), see note in the script.

 This script implements [scheduled LED control from Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Scheduled-LED-control).